pointblankdev/graphql-api-template/README.md

 ## Getting Started

+### Rename the project

+- Find and replace all instances of `graphql-api-template` with whatever your want.

 ### Amazon Web Services

 - First, setup up your AWS access by installing the [AWS CLI tools](https://aws.amazon.com/cli/).